TelenorStartIoT/tutorials/01-fipy-udp/README.md

 This code is just one simple example of what the uplink transform can look like.
 In this case it will transform JSON formatted payloads into a JavaScript object and return it.
 This will separate each property of the object into its separate "parts".
 For each "part" a resource in MIC will be created.
 A resource is an MQTT endpoint.

 Do not worry about the details for now, this was just for your information.
-It is possible to create uplink transformations for payloads formatted in basically any format (hex, binary, text, JSON, etc).
+It is possible to create uplink transformations for payloads formatted in basically any format (hex, binary, text, JSON, etc.).
 The uplink transform is just a snippet of JavaScript code that MIC will use when doing transformations on your payload, and is generally used to unpack small payloads into understandable resources.

 ### Add a Thing Representing Your Dev-Kit

-The "Thing Type" and "Thing" together is a representation of your dev kit in MIC.
+The "Thing Type" and "Thing" together is a representation of your dev-kit in MIC.
 It is possible to have more than one thing in a Thing Type and this will make the Things in the Thing Type behave in the same manner with respect to how payloads from the Things are handled.
-The handling of the payload is described in your uplink transform.
+The handling of the payload is described in your uplink transformation.

 You must click on the "+ THINGS" button to create a new Thing.
 In the create new Thing form, de-select the "Create batch" slider.
 You must then add a "Thing Name", a "Description", select your "Domain" and choose "Protocol" for your Thing.
-When you select "Cellular" as protocol you will also have to add the IMSI and IMEI number of your dev-kit.
-The IMSI and IMEI was obtained in a previous chapter.
-The image on the right shows an example of what it should look like.
+When you select "Cellular" as protocol you will also have to add the IMSI and IMEI numbers of your dev-kit.
+The image on shows an example of what it should look like.

 ![Add new Thing to Thing Type](./assets/07-thing.png)